 - Jane McHowat, associate dean for Faculty Affairs and Professional Development (SOM)

-- Danielle Uy, senior associate general counsel
+- Danielle Uy, vice president and general counsel

 1 Member will be either the Faculty Senate President-Elect or the currently serving

 Faculty Senate Past President.